SpidermanTotro/azeroth-pilot-reloaded-Pro-/INSTALLATION.md

 1. **Download the Addon**
    - Download the latest release from GitHub
-   - Or clone this repository: `git clone https://github.com/SpidermanTotro/azeroth-pilot-reloaded-Pro-.git`
+   - Or clone this repository: `git clone https://github.com/SpidermanTotro/QuestMaster-Pro.git`

 2. **Install to WoW Directory**
    - Locate your World of Warcraft installation folder
    - Navigate to `Interface\AddOns\`
-   - Copy the entire `azeroth-pilot-reloaded-Pro-` folder here
+   - Copy the entire `QuestMaster-Pro/` folder here
    - Rename it to `QuestMasterPro` (remove the trailing dash if present)

 3. **Verify Installation**